holidaycheck/tech-blog/_posts/2019-06-10-tracking-managers-work-with-git.md

 What also changed with my promotion was my perception of a productive day.
 Back in the good, old "backlog" days I could look back at tasks I have closed and tell my self "this was a good day".
 After the turn in my career path I could spot less and less days where I could congratulate myself such achievement.
 Tasks on the board with my face on them were not moving and I saw a constantly decreasing rate of my commits being pushed to company Github.
 I was busy all day discussing with my reports, making agreements, advising... but none of this was giving me this tangible feeling of a work being done when you move your task to "done" column.

 I knew this was a false feeling.
 I was doing my job after all.
-I just needed some assurance of progress I have made - especially after long day filled with meetings.
+I just needed some assurance of progress I have made—especially after long day filled with meetings.
 And then I came up with idea to version my notes.

 ## The solution